IMF team visits Pakistan to kick the tires on economic reforms

 ISLAMABAD (Reuters) - Pakistani Prime Minister Nawaz Sharif faces the first formal test of his economic policies this week during a visit by the International Monetary Fund.
-He has a long way to go.
+It won’t be easy.

 Sharif swept to a landslide victory in May after promising to fix a sluggish economy whose growth has averaged 3 percent over the last five years.
 Voters are hungry for jobs.
 Power cuts and minimal social services trigger frequent violent protests.